"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Issued:

-CODE YELLOW: A CAUTIONARY STATEMENT FOR ROUGH SEAS IS IN EFFECT FOR THE NORTH AND EAST COASTAL SECTIONS OF CURAÇAO.
+CODE YELLOW: A CAUTIONARY STATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.

 Weather:

-STATEMENT FOR ROUGH SEAS IS IN EFFECT FOR THE NORTH AND EAST COASTAL SECTIONS OF CURAÇAO.
-Weather: Partly to mostly cloudy skies with generally fair conditions and a few isolated showers developing.
-Visibility may be slightly reduced at times, accompanied by fresh to occasionally strong winds.
-Forecast high will be 31ºC and the low will be 27ºC.
-Sunrise will occur at 06:12 and sunset at 18:52.
+ATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.
+Weather: Partly cloudy skies with conditions remaining predominantly dry.
+Widespread haze is expected to persist, leading to reduced visibility and degraded air quality.
+A fresh to strong windregime will continue to affect the area.
+Forecast high will be 32ºC and the low will be 27ºC.
+Sunrise will occur at 06:10 and sunset at 18:56.

 Winds: